ChartreuseK/PETTERM/README.md

 Requires 8kB of RAM.
 (For 4kB PET's please use 0.4.0 version or prior for now.)

-Support to Load and Save BASIC programs over the serial connection.
+Capability to Load and Save BASIC programs over the serial connection.

 ## Features